 Frequently asked questions

-What's the difference between a Bronze and a licence?
+What's the difference between Civil Aviation Authority and British Gliding Association?

 Am I qualified once I can fly solo?